lastmc/FRGR/README.md

 cmake -S . -B build
 cmake --build build
 ```
-The built executable shoule be in folder `build/bin`
+The built executable should be in folder `build/bin`
 ## Run

 An example run script is: